Nonmonotonic diffusion in sheared active suspensions of squirmers

 where $B_1$ and $B_2$ are the leading-order squirming modes, $C_1$ a coefficient associated with azimuthal slip, $\bm p$ the particle director, and $\bm I$ an identity tensor \citep{elfring2022active}.
 Setting $B_1=0$ yields an immotile squirmer known as a \emph{shaker}.

 Although shakers are individually immotile, they swim collectively due to \emph{hydrodynamic interactions} (HIs).
 To leading order, the HIs arise from $\bm E_\text{s}$ if $B_2 \ne 0$: $B_2>0$ corresponds to \emph{pullers}, while $B_2<0$ \emph{pushers}.
 Therefore, the ratio $\beta \equiv B_2/B_1$ indicates the type of swimmer and the relative importance of HIs and self-propulsion.
-In this work, we mainly take $\beta \to \pm \infty$ to amplify the effect of HIs, but have also considered neutral squirmers with $\beta=0$ and additional rotational diffusion of $\bm p$ on each particle, effectively modeling \emph{active Brownian particles} (ABPs, discussed later).
-Higher-order squirming modes and the azimuthal slip ($C_1$) are neglected, as is common in the literature \citep{ishikawa2006hydrodynamic, Ishikawa2010diffusion, Delmotte2018, Ge_Elfring_2025}.
+In this work, we first take $\beta \to \pm \infty$ to amplify the effect of HIs, then consider neutral squirmers with $\beta=0$ and additional rotational diffusion of $\bm p$ on each particle, effectively modeling \emph{active Brownian particles} (ABPs).
+Higher-order squirming modes and the azimuthal slip ($C_1$) are neglected, as is common in the literature \citep{ishikawa2006hydrodynamic, Ishikawa2010diffusion, Delmotte2018}.

 The dynamics of a suspension of squirmers is described by the active Stokesian Dynamics framework \citep{elfring2022active}.
-The governing equations can be written compactly as
+For athermal particles, the governing equations can be written compactly as